Ó£ÌÒÊÓÆµ

 Research interests

-I have been working closely and for many years with the at the Freie Universität Berlin (Germany), directed by Prof. Friedemann Pulvermüller, and was co-PI and staff member of the jointly EPSRC/BBSRC-funded interdisciplinary project , which investigated the neural mechanisms underlying embodied word learning by joint use of neuroimaging, brain-inspired modelling, neuromorphic engineering and real-time implementation on the humanoid robot .
+I have worked closely and for several years with the at the Freie Universität Berlin (Germany), directed by Prof. Friedemann Pulvermüller, and was co-PI and staff member of the jointly EPSRC/BBSRC-funded interdisciplinary project BABEL, which investigated the neural mechanisms underlying embodied word learning by joint use of neuroimaging, brain-inspired modelling, neuromorphic engineering and real-time implementation on the humanoid robot .

 Publications and research outputs